rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 Cajal calls these afflictions as `disease of the mind'.
 These questions  often weaken resolve, have no definite answers and prevent the mind from staying to problems which really matter.
 Learn to avoid these like a plague.
 They consumed years of my energy.
 Don't let it waste your life too.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The public performer </span>

+Our young investigator is indeed notorious: he can invent all sort of curious ways to get distracted and feed his ego.

+One of the ways goes as follows: 1) he gets his paper accepted 2) he posts a message on linkedin 3) people like it 4) he constantly tracks how many likes he got 5) the more the better.
+6) then, he looks at people who checked his profile 7) he messages people who followed him.
+8) checking instagram/email often.

+Often our young investigator will also operate under the `illusion of being a mentor': he will build a group of people who know less than him, and  'mentor them'.
+The fact they listen to him gives him great source of pleasure.

+ The issue is that there is no one telling the group leader what all he does not know.
+In that case, the group only "learns" what the routing node (aka the leader) knows.
+The achievements of the group are then limited by the leader.
+The students never outshine the master.
+A true master (yoda) however becomes happy when his students solve things that he could not solve alone.
+The first is a parasitic relationship and drains energy.
+The second is a self-sustaining relationship (which i like to call as the recirculation mechanism), whose constituents are vibrant personalities.

+Be really wary not to become a public performer in your early career.
+A certain presence is required later on to establish an ecosystem and give a place for young minds to grow.
+But, if you are starting off, perhaps you don't need social media.
+(Although you can use tiktok to post your gym photos ).
+A young scientist trapped in a laboratory will spend `best years' of his life alone.
+SO there is indeed a need to mate, an endeavour we ourselves didnt have much success in.
+Keep making friends, and hanging out.
+Don't let research become your grave.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The trust issue </span>

+Let us imagine that our young investigator goes to work under someone famous.
+He is very happy at the opportunity.
+But, when he arrives at the laboratory,  he is deeply disappointed: he is given a boring task, which has nothing to do with what he actually wanted to do.
+He spends his energy trying to argue with his mentor.
+In this act, he loses peace of his mind, and energy which would have been better spent on the scientific pursuits.
+The mentor begins to doubt the mentees ability to complete non-trivial tasks, does not trust him, and never teaches him the deepest darkest secrets of the art.

+The issue here is patience: 1) the mentor is famous due to a reason 2) the mentor is simply testing the young man's resolve.
+There is a common misconception in the young investigator's head: his value is measured by his skillset.
+If he is most skilled, he will advance further than others.
+However, it is not true.
+The true thing that matters is `compliance': are you easily coachable or do you have ego the size of the earth?
+Technical skill can be taught, character cannot.